Doctor of Philosophy

 - Catholic Theological College

 - Whitley College

 The standard full-time duration of the Doctor of Philosophy is three years.
 The Doctor of Philosophy must be completed in not less than two years and not more than eight years from the date on which the course is commenced.

 Cost of study

-The Doctor of Philosophy is a higher degree by research.
+The Doctor of Philosophy is a higher degree by research in divinity or one or more of its associated disciplines.
 The purpose of the Doctor of Philosophy is to qualify individuals who apply a substantial body of knowledge to research, investigate and develop new knowledge, in one or more areas of investigation, scholarship or professional practice.

 Course learning outcomes

 - have a substantial body of knowledge at the frontier of a field of work or learning within divinity or one or more of its associated disciplines, including knowledge that constitutes an original contribution to the field

 - have a substantial knowledge of research principles and methods applicable to the field of work or learning

 - have expert cognitive, technical and creative skills to use intellectual independence to think critically, analyse and evaluate existing knowledge and ideas, undertake systematic investigation, reflect on theory and practice to generate original knowledge within divinity or one or more of its associated disciplines, and demonstrate expert understanding of theoretical knowledge and to reflect critically on that theory and its application